2021 Baghdad hospital fire: Casualties

-At least 82 people died as a result of the fire.
+At least 92 people died as a result of the fire.
 The Iraqi High Commission for Human Rights reported that 28 of the fatalities were COVID-19 patients being treated in wards at the ICU who had to be taken off their ventilators to escape the fire when it had reached their ward.
 Others had died of smoke inhalation.
-According to the pharmaceutical association of Iraq, at least one pharmacist was amongst the fatalities.
+According to the pharmaceutical association of Iraq, at least one pharmacist was among the fatalities.
 At least 110 other people were injured.
 A reporter for Al Jazeera stated that the number of fatalities was likely to rise because many of those injured had suffered severe burns.

 Aftermath

-With a health system already strained by poor infrastructure and the COVID-19 pandemic, the fire, which was attributed to negligence often associated with widespread government corruption, sparked anger amongst the public and led to calls for accountability, including demands for the firing of Hassan al-Timini, the Minister of Health.
+With a health system already strained by poor infrastructure and the COVID-19 pandemic, the fire, which was attributed to negligence often associated with widespread government corruption, sparked anger among the public and led to calls for accountability, including demands for the firing of Hassan al-Timini, the Minister of Health.
 The governor of Baghdad, Mohammed Jaber, called for the health ministry to establish a commission to bring those responsible to justice.
-Although several patients were relocated to other hospitals, many families decided to wait outside the hospital after the fire was extinguished, in an attempt to search for their loved ones.
+Although several patients were relocated to other hospitals, many families decided to wait outside Ibn al-Khatib after the fire was extinguished, in an attempt to search for their loved ones.

 On 25 April, Prime Minister Mustafa al-Kadhimi held an emergency meeting where he ascribed the fire to negligence, and ordered authorities to report the results of an investigation "within 24 hours".
 Al Jazeera reported that the announcement did not stop criticism from those on social media, as Iraqis repeatedly hear of the government declaring investigations but rarely see anyone being held accountable.

 Al-Kadhimi also ordered the detention of the head of the hospital and the head of its department of engineering and maintenance, as well as the detention and questioning of the health director for the area of Baghdad where the hospital was located.
 He also suspended the Baghdad governor as well as Health Minister Hassan al-Timini and planned to question them as well.
 Kadhimi instructed that the investigation be concluded within a period of five days, as well as the submission of a report to the Council of Ministers, according to CNN.

 On the same day, al-Kadhimi declared a three-day national mourning period.
 He also stated that the family members of each victim would receive 10,000,000 IQD (5,700 EUR).

 Several countries worldwide issued condolences to the people of Iraq.

 Some medical staff, witnesses, and family members who lost their loved ones said that the fire extinguishers were not functional.
 They criticized the Iraqi healthcare system, which they believe had been subjected to mismanagement for years.